Mutant Vehicle Operator’s Handbook (MV FAQ)

 AN INVITE DOES NOT GUARANTEE A LICENSE

-Be sure that the vehicle you bring for inspection is a well-executed representation of the intent you described in your application.
+Be sure the vehicle you bring for inspection is a well-executed representation of the intent you described in your application.

 [Avoid this mistake]